-The B.S.
-Degree in Physics is conferred through the Texas A&M University System.
-The corresponding Diploma bears the seal of the Texas A&M University System, in addition to the seal from Texas Southern University and the other participating campuses that comprise the governing authority: The Texas Physics Consortium (TPC).
-The diploma also bears the seals from Prairie View A&M University, Tarleton State University, Texas A &M Kingsville, Texas A & M Corpus Christi, Midwestern State University, and West Texas A& M University.
-This is an affirmation that our graduates have been taught (through 3rd and 4th year courses) by the collective faculty at these institutions, representing a diverse intellectual physics perspective and capability.
+Of note, the B.S.
+Degree in Physics is offered through the Texas Physics Consortium (TPC), administered by the Texas A&M University System, under a mutual agreement among several other Physics programs within Texas.
+This unique program offers a Diploma that bears the seal of the Texas A&M University System, in addition to the seal of Texas Southern University, and the other participating campuses that comprise TPC: Prairie View A&M University, Tarleton State University, Texas A &M Kingsville, Texas A & M Corpus Christi, Midwestern State University, and West Texas A& M University.
+TSU Physics students benefit from the diverse collective expertise of faculty at these institutions through synchronous on-line Physics classes for junior and senior students.